Outpatient Therapy Clinic

 Our pediatric physical therapists and occupational therapists provide evaluation, treatment, and consultation.

 Staff members specialize in treating pediatric patients' unique physiology, social, and emotional needs.
-Therapists utilize the latest technology and maintain current knowledge by attending and hosting annual training courses.
+Therapists utilize the latest technology and equipment and also maintain current knowledge through continuing education courses.

 Our therapists provide specialized pediatric therapy services that are evidence based and supported by research.
 This approach ensures every child is receiving the latest, best available services to help reach their highest potential and improve quality of life.